-Here are the most important things to keep in mind as you look ahead to clocking off for the last time.
+Here are the most important things to keep in mind when considering how much money you’ll actually need to retire.

-Financial experts agree that how much money you need for retirement is dependent on many factors.
+While the ASFA Retirement Standard is often used as a benchmark, financial experts agree that how much money you need for retirement depends on many factors.

 “Some people can retire on as little as $300,000-$400,000, while others need a bare minimum of $1.5m,” says Brenton Tong, financial advisor and managing director at Financial Spectrum.